NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/XCS (Cross Channel Scripting)/XCS. Cross Channel Scripting and its impact on web applications.md

 Project:
   - SLR
 ---
+Very interesting paper about XCS.
+A number of attack scenarios are explained.
+A client-side defense against XCS is discussed.

 ## Context

 Electronic devices are often shipped with an embedded web server used for system management.
 Why providing a web UI for a fridge or a camera?